f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

 Exercise 2: Create a Site Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Next you will need to change to the "System" namespace.
+Next change to the "System" namespace.

     .. image:: ../_static/system-namespace.png

 #.
-Once in the "System" namespace you will need to go to the "Site Management" menu and select "Site Tokens".
+Once in the "System" namespace go to the "Site Management" menu and click on "Site Tokens".

     .. image:: ../_static/site-tokens-menu.png